 There’s one main reason Carnival offers some of the world’s most baby and toddler friendly cruises: Camp Ocean.
 This is like a summer camp on a cruise ship, complete with various activities and meals.
 This program focuses on kids between 2 and 11 years old.
 They’re divided into three age-based groups—the 2-to-5-year-old Penguins, 6-to-8-year-old Stingrays and 9-to-11-year-old Sharks.
 There’s also a babysitter service for babies under 2 years old, available for a small hourly fee.

-Activities include everything from crafts and arts to singing songs, watching movies, dancing and playing video games.
+Age-appropriate activities include everything from crafts and arts to singing songs, watching movies, dancing and playing video games.
 Meals are the classic children’s favorites such as chicken nuggets and mac and cheese.
 Additionally, there’s also a Night Owl’s Program.
-This program is not complimentary—fees apply—but allow you to enjoy a night out on the ship while a trained supervisor keeps an eye on your kid(s).
+This amazing program allows you to enjoy a night out on the ship while a trained supervisor keeps an eye on your kid(s).

 3. Royal Caribbean Cruises